CamilleGFAlmeida/rocketseat/boraCodar/boracodar/07/README.md

 ## :memo: Licença

-Esse projeto está sob a licença MIT.
+Esse projeto utiliza a licença MIT.

 ---

-Feito com ♥ by Rocketseat :wave:
+Corrigido pela Rocketseat ♥